January 28, 2026

 Blood Products Availability is published biweekly on the AABB Newsfeed and in Weekly Report.
 This estimate is based on data from AABB's National Blood Exchange.

-There is an uptick in the availability of cryoprecipitate products supported by moderate national availability.
-Types O and B fresh frozen plasma (FFP) are plentiful, readily addressing all known usage.
-Demand for type A FFP is met by solid national availability.
-A small surplus of type AB FFP is good news for blood centers building inventory before the next cycle of usage.
+An uptick in the use of cryoprecipitate products is being supported by waning national availability.
+Types O and B fresh-frozen plasma (FFP) are plentiful, readily addressing all known usage.
+Demand for type A FFP is well met due to solid national availability, but the demand for AB FFP exceeds availability.

 Contact Rachel Maines (240.994.6702) or Tim Brown (240.994.6703) for more information.